-The K3 visa process was designed to help shorten the physical separation between a foreign citizen and his or her U.S. citizen spouse.
-It’s the perfect solution for many couples that want to move to the United States together without an extended separation associated with the immigration process.
-In practice, the K3 visa process is rarely used.
-While it remains a component of immigration law, most couples have a tough time obtaining one.
+The K-3 visa process was designed to help shorten the physical separation between a foreign citizen and his or her U.S. citizen spouse.
+In theory, it’s the perfect solution for many couples that want to move to the United States together without an extended separation associated with the immigration process.
+In practice, the U.S. government rarely issues the K-3 visa.
+While it remains a component of immigration law, most couples have a difficult time obtaining one.

-After obtaining the K3 visa, the foreign spouse may enter the United States to await approval of the immigrant visa petition (Form I-130).
-Most K3 visa recipients choose to adjust status to a permanent resident once inside the U.S. Eligible children of K3 visa applicants receive K4 visas.
-Both K3 and the K4 visa recipients may stay in the United States while immigrant visa petitions are pending approval by U.S. Citizenship and Immigration Services (USCIS).
+After obtaining the K-3 visa, the foreign spouse may enter the United States to await approval of the immigrant visa petition (Form I-130) or adjust status.
+Most K-3 visa recipients choose to adjust status to a permanent resident once inside the U.S. Eligible children of K-3 visa applicants receive K-4 visas.
+Both K-3 and the K-4 visa recipients may stay in the United States while immigrant visa petitions are pending approval by U.S. Citizenship and Immigration Services (USCIS).

-In fact, the K3 visa for spouses is similar to the K1 visa for fiancés.
-That’s why the two use the same application.
+In fact, the K-3 visa for spouses is similar to the K-1 visa for fiancés.
+That’s why the two use the same petition.

 If there are children that will accompany the foreign spouse to the United States, the U.S. citizen is not required to file separate I-129F petitions for each child.
 Instead, list the child(ren) on the same Form I-129F.

 Steps for the K-3 Visa Process

 As explained above, the U.S. citizen must first file Form I-130 and receive the receipt letter before he or she can file Form I-129F, Petition for Alien Fiancé(e), on behalf of the foreign spouse.
 After USCIS approves the petition, they will send it to the National Visa Center (NVC) for additional processing.